ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Minimize exposure

-Security should be a multi-layered exercise.
-It is wise to minimize what features you make available to the world, even if there are no known or suspected vulnerabilities in those features, and even if your content is properly protected by roles and policies.
+Security should be a multi-layered exercise. it's wise to minimize what features you make available to the world, even if there are no known or suspected vulnerabilities in those features, and even if your content is properly protected by roles and policies.
 Reduce your attack surface by exposing only what you must.

 - If possible, make the back office unavailable on the open internet.
-- [Symfony FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) is required in those releases where it is included, to expose routes to JavaScript.
-It exposes only the required routes, nothing more.
-It is only required in the back office site access though, so you can consider blocking it in other site accesses.
+- [Symfony FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) is required in those releases where it's included, to expose routes to JavaScript.
+It exposes only the required routes, nothing more. it's only required in the back office site access though, so you can consider blocking it in other site accesses.
 You should also go through your own custom routes, and decide for each if you need to expose them or not.
 See the documentation on [YAML route definitions for exposure](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle/blob/master/Resources/doc/usage.rst#generating-uris).
 - By default, a [Powered-By header](https://doc.ibexa.co/en/latest/update_and_migration/from_1.x_2.x/update_db_to_2.5/#powered-by-header) is set.
 It specifies what version of the DXP is running.
 For example, `x-powered-by: Ibexa Experience v4`.
 This doesn't expose anything that couldn't be detected through other means.
 But if you wish to obscure this, you can either omit the version number, or disable the header entirely.
 - Consider whether certain interfaces must be left available on the open internet.
 For example:
     - The `/search` and `/graphql` endpoints